Climate 200

-Climate 200 is an Australian company that provides political funding.
+Climate 200 Pty Ltd is an Australian company that provides political funding.
 It describes itself as a "community crowdfunding initiative" that supports community-backed independents to stand for election to advance climate policy, reduce greenhouse gas emissions by the country and limit climate change in Australia.
 Its convener told the ABC that the backed candidates "have a shared philosophy on climate change, integrity and gender equity."

 The candidates are colloquially grouped by the media as the teal independents, reflecting the campaign colour chosen by some (but not all) of its candidates.
-The colour teal has been explained as indicating their policies are "a shade between blue Liberal and green."
+The colour teal has been explained as indicating their policies are "a shade between blue Liberal and green".

 Background

-The convenor of Climate 200 is Simon Holmes à Court, who was a part of Josh Frydenberg's fundraising group, the Kooyong 200.
+The convenor of Climate 200 is Simon Holmes à Court, who was formerly a part of Josh Frydenberg's fundraising group, the Kooyong 200.

 With a background in renewable energy and climate policy, Holmes à Court wrote an article in 2018 that was critical of the Coalition's efforts to keep coal fired power stations open.
-Holmes à Court was thrown out of Frydenburg's group within 24 hours after the article was released, but this gave him an insight into major fundraising for campaigns.
+Holmes à Court was thrown out of Frydenberg's group within 24 hours after the article was released, but this gave him an insight into major fundraising for campaigns.